-It’s this modular approach to creating a smart home that all users will benefit from.
-For example, you can use Hive to heat your house and have fun doing this, or you can allow it to take control of lights, sensors and more, all of which are easy to control through the accompanying Hive app.
+It’s this modular approach to creating a smart home that all users will benefit from: you can use Hive to heat your house, exclusively, or you can allow it to take control of lights, sensors and more, all of which are easy to control through the accompanying Hive app.

 The initial installation is the hardest part of the Hive setup but it’s something you don’t actually need to do yourself.
 Hive's British Gas connection means that once you purchase the product the installation of Hive is included, although it's worth noting that you don't have to be a British Gas customer to use the smart home system.

 For its initial price you get a wireless thermostat controller, the Hive hub, a receiver that connects up your boiler to the controller and a person to come install the thing.

 Yes, the price is a little steep but the technology you are buying into - more on this later in the review - is worth it.

 Hive is also boasting on its website, that by using its system over the course of a year you can save hundreds on your heating bills.

 The installation was hassle-free on our part.
 We have a combi boiler - two boilers in a house can also work, you just have to choose the multi-zone package which allows you to control the boilers separately - and already had a rudimentary wireless system attached.
 The installer simply replaced this with Hive and the whole process took under an hour.